 - Reviewed the annual Directors' remuneration.

-- Considered the Chief Executive Officer evaluation criteria.
+- Considered the Chief Executive Officer's evaluation criteria.

-- Evaluate the performance of the Nomination and Remuneration Committee in 2016.
+- Evaluated the performance of the Nomination and Remuneration Committee in 2018.

 - Reported their duties to the Board of Directors on regular basis.

-In 2016, the Executive Committee had total 24 meetings.
+In 2018, the Executive Committee had in total of 36 meetings.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2018 were summarized as follows:

-- Made preparation, suggestion, and stipulate guideline on business policy of the Company to the Board of Directors.
+- Made preparation, suggested and stipulated guideline on business policy of the Company to the Board of Directors.

-- Stipulate business plans, administration, and approval on the budget for the annual business plan and annual spending budget, and then, proceed as per business plan and business strategy in accordance with the stated business policy, and guideline as stated to the Board of Directors.
+- Stipulated business plans and administration, and approved the budget for the annual business plan and annual spending budget, including proceed as per business plan and business strategy in accordance with the stated business policy and guideline as stated to the Board of Directors.

-- Direct, control, and supervise on the management so that it would be in accordance with the laid down strategies and plans.
+- Oversaw, controlled and supervised on the management in accordance with the laid down strategies and plans.